-English Composition (5 Credits)
+- English Composition (5 Credits)

-Additional Writing (‘w’ courses) (10 Credits)
+- Additional Writing (‘w’ courses) (10 Credits)

-Quantitative and Symbolic Reasoning (5 Credits)
+- Quantitative and Symbolic Reasoning (5 Credits)

-Foreign Language (0-15 Credits)
+- Foreign Language (0-15 Credits)

-Visual, Literary, and Performing Arts; Individuals and Societies; Natural World
+- Areas of Knowledge (75 Credits): Visual, Literary, and Performing Arts; Individuals and Societies; Natural World

 In addition to the above listed general education requirements and major coursework, students take elective courses across the curriculum to supplement their education.
-The number of elective credits vary from student to student depending on variations in course of study.
+The number of elective credits varies from student to student depending on variations in course of study.
 Students must take at least as many electives as complete the difference between general education requirements, major requirements, and the 180 credit minimum to graduate from the UW.

 Satisfactory progress requirement for students accepted to the Bachelor of Design